Wes Kremer

 Wes Kremer (born November 27, 1989) is an American professional skateboarder.
 He was named Skater of the Year in 2014 by Thrasher magazine.

 Early life

 Kremer was born in Tokyo while his American parents were living there for work.

 Professional skateboarding

 He has been a professional since 2013.

 Sponsors

-Kremer is currently sponsored by SK8MAFIA, OJ Wheels, Paradox grip, Bronze 56k and the Independent Truck Company.
+Kremer is currently sponsored by SK8MAFIA, OJ Wheels, Paradox grip, Bronze 56k and Independent Truck Company.